Welcome to today's edition of the Rush 24-7 podcast.

 They've had to score a minimum 30 points a game this season to win.

-Meaning a little ticked off, but they got the best of all worlds.
+But they got the best of all worlds.

-Well, Brady can have an average day and win that game.
+Brady can have an average day and win that game.

-You got Forderners and the Giants.
+You got Fordiners and the Giants.

-Who knows how it'll end up?
+Who knows how it'll end up.

 But back to the Huntsman thing.